Freelance package offers hope, but also problems

 While the package was largely praised as generous it will not work for everyone.
 The Chancellor claimed it would cover 95 per cent of the self-employed.
 The main problem is that the Treasury has said it is unlikely to get money to people until June.

 This will offer little succour to one member who told the NUJ:

 "I have been laid off from the newspaper I've been working for as a freelance sub for more than two years and I had seven shifts lined up for April.
 I had work booked up to the middle of June and now I have none.
 I will have money coming into the end of April, assuming my outstanding invoices get paid.
 Then nothing.
 I can't help crying as I don't know how I'll survive."

 The freelance office has provided comprehensive advice for those forced to navigate the complexities of Statutory Sick Pay, the Coronavirus Job Retention Scheme, Employment and Support Allowance, Universal Credit and the Self-employment Income Support Scheme.

-Chancellor outlines new coronavirus support measures for the self-employed
+Read the Chancellor's statement about new coronavirus support measures for the self-employed.